lohjs-0/aegis/CONTRIBUTING.md

 > Every Guardian who improves this platform defends all others.
 ```

 Thank you for considering contributing to ÆGIS.
-This document explains how to get involved — whether you're fixing a bug, adding a mission, improving the AI tutor, or proposing new attack vectors.
+This document explains how to get involved, whether you're fixing a bug, adding a mission, improving the AI tutor, or proposing new attack vectors.

 ---